 Work with others for a more just and equitable society by being a catalyst for community change and facilitating services that address poverty reduction.

-Develop our congregation and leadership, organizational structure, operations and facility for sustainability.
+Develop our congregation and leadership by providing engaging worship, ongoing opportunities to deepen spiritual practices welcoming all people, and further develop our organizational structure, operations and facility for sustainability.